infotexture/dita-bootstrap/README.md

   _(If it's a bug, provide steps to recreate the issue.)_

 - If you know how to fix it yourself, [submit a pull request][8] with the proposed changes.

+## License

+[Apache 2.0](LICENSE) © 2017 - 2021 Roger W. Fienhold Sheen

+Within the sample documentation, where necessary, the texts describing the usage of each component have been copied directly from the official Bootstrap 5.0 documentation (found at `https://getbootstrap.com/docs/5.0`), however DITA markup is used throughout the examples describing how to implement these components correctly using `outputclass`.

 [1]: http://www.dita-ot.org
 [2]: https://getbootstrap.com/docs/5.0